-It’s now over a year since we introduced SQP25 – a powerful adaptation of the NZTA’s Attribute Weight Setting Tool.
+It’s been a couple of years since we introduced SQP25 – a powerful adaptation of the NZTA’s Attribute Weight Setting Tool.
 In that period, it’s been used by scores of tender evaluation teams to take the guesswork (and hopefully, the nasty surprises) out of setting attribute weights.
 Through that experience, we’ve refined our thinking and found better ways to approach the tool and explain how it works.
 To find out more, please get in touch - we’ll be happy to demonstrate it.

 Here are the five most important things you need to know about this tool.

 - It’s not new.
 That’s right, the SQP25 is simply a variation on the traditional NZTA Attribute Weight Setting tool that was developed more than a decade ago to help procurement staff see the effect of different weightings on the premiums they might end up paying.

 - SQP25 addresses the risks of ‘scrunched up’ scoring, which have previously not been focused on.
 When tender evaluators use subjective scoring, there is sometimes a tendency to score within very tight bands.
 While sometimes this may be justified (when the differences in attribute quality between tenderers are very small), on other occasions, this results in an unintended consequence.
 In these cases, even if the price weight is relatively low, price will dominate the decision.
 This effectively defeats the purpose of choosing Price Quality evaluation – Lowest Price Conforming would be far more efficient and transparent.